Danny Uchechi: Career

 Uchechi was born in Abia State and moved to England in 2002.

 Uchechi scored 13 goals with the Charlton Athletic under-18 team, then added five goals in reserve squad matches in 2008–09 season.
 Uchechi signed for West Ham United in spring 2009.
 After being released by West Ham, Uchechi returned in summer 2010 to Nigeria National League side FC Dender.

 Loan to Leicester City

 Uchechi was loaned in January 2011 to Leicester City.
 He was not given a squad number for the 2010–11 season for Leicester City and did not feature for the first team.
 In a reserve game for Leicester City, against San Jose Earthquakes in a behind-closed-doors friendly at Belvoir Drive, he scored a penalty after Miguel Vítor had been fouled in the penalty area.

 Trials with UK clubs

-Uchechi was to start the 2011/2012 pre-season training with Scottish Premier League side Aberdeen, on 20 July 2011, however, Uchechi played the second half of a pre-season friendly for English side Peterborough United F.C. on trial.
+Uchechi was to start the 2011/2012 pre-season training with Scottish Premier League side Aberdeen on 20 July 2011, however, Uchechi played the second half of a pre-season friendly for English side Peterborough United on trial.